 Pilot testing of this method was carried out in the Tarror gold mine located in Tajikistan.
 The upper levels of the Tarror mine contain a significant amount of copper.
 Scientists tried to remove it with various technologies developed in research labs in Malaysia, the UK, and Australia, but all the methods tuned out to be economically inefficient.
 However the technology on the basis of ammonium cyanide proved up to the task.

 Tests, conducted by NUST MISIS scientists, have shown the high profitability of this technology in the processing of samples in Bereznyakovskii and Tarrorski mines.
-Scientists were able to reduce the number of hours required to complete processing — from
+Scientists were able to reduce the number of hours required to complete processing — from to

 “The technology for processing gold-copper ores, developed by NUST MISIS scientists, will give a tangible competitive advantage to the enterprises that introduced it.
 This is a classical example of how scientific study leads to changes in industry, once again confirming the university`s ability in the fields of materials science, mining and metallurgy”, said Mikhail Filonov, NUST MISIS Vice-Rector of Science and Innovations.